Navigating School District Levy Options Going Forward

 Property Taxes

-New current expense levies if the school district’s carryover is not 100% or more of prior General Fund expenditures
+New current expense levies if the school district’s General Fund carryover balance exceeds prior year General Fund expenditures by less than 100%

-New current expense levies if the school district’s carryover is 100% or more of prior General Fund expenditures
+New current expense levies if the school district’s General Fund carryover exceeds prior year General Fund expenditures by 100% or more

 New levies for permanent improvements and other permitted purposes (other than current expenses)